Brass, Bronze and Plastic Plumbing Fittings

 Marelon is a high strength, polymer composite, developed as a solution to electrolysis and corrosion problems associated with bronze and brass plumbing fittings.
 Marelon will not corrode—that is, no electrolysis.
 Marelon is UL/ABYC approved and ISO certified.
 It can be used above or below the waterline.

 This is an inexpensive alternative to brass or bronze that is recommended only for above-the-waterline use.

 What should you do?

-You should continue with what has always been sound marine practice: use bronze fittings for the thru-hull mushrooms, seacocks, strainer bodies and valves.
-If one of the pipes must be turned through an angle, use a bronze Street Ell, either 90° or 45°.
+For below-the-waterline plumbing, select components made of bronze or Marelon.
+If you prefer bronze, follow sound marine practice; use bronze fittings for thru-hull fittings, seacocks, strainer bodies and valves.
+If one of the pipes must be turned through an angle, use a 90° or 45° bronze street ell.
 Once the bronze fittings are in place and aligned, thread a bronze hose barb into each, and join them with sturdy hoses and stainless steel clamps.

 Silicon bronze and leaded red brass make good seacocks.
 Leaded red brass, sometimes referred to as “85-5-5-5” due to its constituent alloys of 85% copper, 5% zinc, 5% lead and 5% silicon, should not be confused with ordinary brass, whose zinc content is much higher.
 High-zinc-content alloys like ordinary brass or Tobin bronze must never be used for seacocks or any raw below-the-waterline (BTW) plumbing.
 This prohibition includes even the smallest seacock or raw-water strainer drain plugs, which are often inadvertently replaced with brass rather than bronze hardware.